Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 ### Side note: Brute force solution

 A cycle graph has a simple structure.
-A valid assignment over the graph, without taking into account conditions 2, 3 and 4 from ['Additional restrictions on $A$'](#Additional restrictions on $A$), is a graph in which each edge is labelled.
+A valid assignment over the graph, without taking into account conditions 2 and 3 from ['Additional restrictions on $A$'](#Additional restrictions on $A$), is a graph in which each edge is labelled.

 The set of labels is the same as the set of vertices $V$.
 Each label must be used once, and if an edge is incident to a vertex $v$, then the edge cannot be labelled with $v$.